jatofg/nawa/README.md

 the fastcgi++ lite library for efficient request handling.

 ## News
-**New features in v0.6 (experimental)**
+**v0.6 is here!**
 A brand-new HTTP request handler can open up a development web server, allowing you to test your app directly in your browser without setting up a local web server and communicating via FastCGI.
-In addition, you can now build NAWA without Argon2 support and the keys of environment variables have been changed to more consistent names.
+In addition, you can now build NAWA without Argon2 support and accessing request headers has become easier and consistent.

-Current (known) limitations:
+Current (known) limitations of the HTTP request handler:
-* Some HTTP status codes might be unsupported (HTTP RH)
+* Some HTTP status codes might be unsupported
-* Flushes may be out of order (HTTP RH)
+* Flushes may be out of order
+* `nawa::Request::Env::getAcceptLanguages()` does not work yet (you can access the HTTP header directly instead)

 **Attention!** All environment variables have been renamed in v0.6.
 Please make sure to adapt your apps properly
 (see [Environment Docs](https://www.tobiasflaig.eu/nawa/0.6/docs/environmentmanual.html)).

-**Further Roadmap (preliminary)**
-* v0.7: Hot swapping of apps, multiple request handling functions, better logging, more and better automated unit tests
-* v0.8: Using MimeMultipart for email and FCGI RH, better file upload handling
-* ...
-* v1.0: A lot more testing, automated integration tests, packaging, more and better manuals, static library and linking
-* ...
-* v2: Reimplementation of FastCGI request handling

-**v0.5 is here!** Apart from various improvements, it uses an entirely new, modular request handler which paves the way for planned new features (direct use of HTTP instead of FastCGI, hot swapping of apps, multiple request handling functions) and additionally allows to use NAWA as a library.
-Building and development is now easier, as the FastCGI library does not need to be built separately anymore, and its headers are not required anymore for app development.
-CMake 3.13 is now required.

 ## Example